csuermann/node-red-contrib-virtual-smart-home/readme.md

 Detailed docs are shipped as part of the Node-RED package and available through the 'help' panel.

+## Examples

+Example flows that illustrate the payload structure can be imported from the Node-RED import menu (Import > Examples > node-red-contrib-virtual-smart-home).
+They can also be found in the [examples](https://github.com/csuermann/node-red-contrib-virtual-smart-home/tree/master/examples) folder.

 ## Terms of Use

 This package comes without any warranty.
 Use it, enjoy it, but all at your own